varunsesh/HI_AI/README.md

 ## NOTE
 Everytime the /explain route page is refreshed, the explainable ai module runs and saves the image again.
 Ideally it should send a base64 encoded image that is then decoded on the UI side.
 At the moment it does send the base64 encoding but it also saves the raw image in a location known to the nodejs service.
 The send - request between the two services needs cleaning up.

+The model vgg16_model.h5 must be downloaded before using explainable AI service.

 Thanks to https://github.com/FSojitra/Node.js-Register-Login-App for the base code.